Water Hammer & Noisy Pipes are Not Just Annoying, They Are an Early Warning Detection Shockwave to BIGGER Issues

 Plumbing is essentially the movement of water through pipes.
-It therefore has the potential to be noise creating.
-This noise is created essentially by:
+It, therefore, has the potential to be noise creating and create what is referred to as water hammer.
+This noise is generated primarily by:

 There are three very common noise complaints with water piping systems being:

 All of the sounds commonly referred to as water hammer tend to be highlighted in copper water pipes.
-Water hammer still exists in plastic piping systems but frequently it is diminished greatly as the plastic pipe absorbs the sounds.
+Water hammer still exists in plastic piping systems, but frequently it is diminished significantly as the plastic pipe absorbs the sounds.

 Water hammer is avoidable and can be rectified regardless of whether you have copper or plastic water reticulation piping.
-It is worth getting your system checked to prevent damage occurring so call Whywait Plumbing now to schedule a water hammer check up.
+It is worth getting your system checked to prevent damage occurring so call Whywait Plumbing now on (07) 5580 4311 to schedule a water hammer check up.